AlexandrovLab/TMB_plotter/README.md

 | Bladder-TCC | 36432 |

+# 2. scale: The number of base pairs sequenced in each sample.
+           The options are:
+           "exome"
+           "genome"
-2. scale: "exome" or "genome" or an integer indicating the scale of the sequencing
+           An integer indicating the scale of the sequencing
+# 3. Yrange: The range of Yaxis.
+            The options are:
-3. Yrange: The range of Yaxis.
-The options are either "adapt", which will make the plot automatically adapt to the given dataset, or "cancer", which will set the range to 0.001 to 1000, or a list of two numbers of powers of 10 indicating the Y-axis range.
+            "adapt", which will make the plot automatically adapt to the given datase "cancer", which will set the range to 0.001 to 1000 A list of two numbers of powers of 10 indicating the Y-axis range,such as [0.1,100]